10 Famous Birthdays to Celebrate in February

 4. February 7, 1867: Laura Ingalls Wilder

-Laura Ingalls Wilder has been a hero to young readers since her Little House on the Prairie series started being published in 1932, but older readers can also look to the author for inspiration.
+Laura Ingalls Wilder has been a hero to young readers since her first book in the Little House on the Prairie series was published 1932, but older readers can also look to the author for inspiration.
 Wilder didn’t publish her first work until she was 65 years old (though she did have some help from daughter Rose Wilder Lane), and wrote a dozen more after that.
 Not bad for a third act.

 5. February 11, 1846: Thomas Edison

 Thomas Edison was a pioneer in innumerable ways.
-He invented the phonograph, the motion picture camera, and the light bulb, ran a successful business and research laboratory, was a tough (and eccentric) job interviewer, had his last breath collected by pal Henry Ford, and—perhaps most notably—recorded the world’s first cat video.
-The world is forever indebted.
+He invented the phonograph, the motion picture camera, and the light bulb; ran a successful business and research laboratory, was a tough (and eccentric) job interviewer, had his last breath collected by pal Henry Ford, and—perhaps most notably—recorded the world’s first cat video.
+We are forever indebted.

 6. February 12, 1809: Charles Darwin

 On The Origin of Species—the work for which Charles Darwin is best known—is an expansive text on evolutionary biology.
 But the naturalist also had a penchant for the nitty gritty.
 Like barnacle penises.
 He was fascinated by the little crustaceans’ very large members, which are admittedly pretty amazing.
 They are highly adaptable and able to change their shape and size depending on the environment, and barnacles themselves are fully functional hermaphrodites, so they can participate in procreation no matter the circumstance.